-This part of ISO 16890 establishes a conditioning method to determine the minimum fractional test efficiency.
+This document establishes a conditioning method to determine the minimum fractional test efficiency.

-It is intended for use in conjunction with ISO 16890-1, ISO 16890-2 and ISO 16890-3, and provides the related test requirements for the test device and conditioning cabinet as well as the conditioning procedure to follow.
+It is intended to be used in conjunction with ISO 16890-1, ISO 16890-2 and ISO 16890-3, and provides the related test requirements for the test device and conditioning cabinet as well as the conditioning procedure to follow.

-The conditioning method described in this part of ISO 16890 is referring to a test device with a nominal face area of $610 \text{ mm} \times 610 \text{ mm}$ (24 inch × 24 inch).
+The conditioning method described in this document is referring to a test device with a nominal face area of 610 mm × 610 mm (24 inches × 24 inches).

-ISO 16890 (all parts) refers to particulate air filter elements for general ventilation having an ePM_1 efficiency less than or equal to 99 % and an ePM{10} efficiency greater than 20 % when tested according to the procedures defined within ISO 16890 (all parts).
+This document refers to particulate air filter elements for general ventilation having an $ePM_1$ efficiency less than or equal to 99 % and an $ePM{10}$ efficiency greater than 20 % when tested according to the procedures defined within the ISO 16890 series.

-NOTE The lower limit for this test procedure is set at a minimum ePM{10} efficiency of 20 % since it will be very difficult for a test filter element below this level to meet the statistical validity requirements of this procedure.
+NOTE The lower limit for this test procedure is set at a minimum $ePM{10}$ efficiency of 20 % since it will be very difficult for a test filter element below this level to meet the statistical validity requirements of this procedure.